§ 1121 Resident's rights.

 (a) Each facility shall provide appropriate staff training to implement the bill of rights under § 1121 of this title.

 (b) Rules and regulations implementing this subchapter shall be developed by the Department.

 § 1125 Investigation of grievances.

-The Secretary of the Department of Health and Social Services or the Secretary's designee shall have the right and responsibility to independently investigate any grievance concerning sanitoria, rest homes, nursing homes, boarding homes and related institutions.
-Upon completion of an investigation, the Secretary of the Department of Health and Social Services or the Secretary's designee shall report the Secretary's or designee's findings to the complainants and to all other appropriate agencies of the State, county or municipality as the case may be.
+(b) Upon completion of an investigation, the Department shall report the findings to the complainants and to all other appropriate agencies of the State, county, or municipality as the case may be.
 If a grievance involves a protection and advocacy agency client, the findings shall be shared with the protection and advocacy agency.

 § 1126 Recording anatomical gift data.

 (a) All long-term care facilities shall, if possible, ascertain from a resident upon admission whether or not the resident has donated all or part of the resident's own body as an anatomical gift in a manner permitted by § 2713 of this title and the person, institution, or organization to which such gift has been made.

 (b) All long-term care facilities, as required by regulation, shall maintain as part of a resident's permanent record the information required under this section and such other pertinent information about said anatomical gift which will facilitate the carrying out of the resident's wishes in the event of the resident's death.